jzc-2007/tpu_manager/README.md

 tpu tldr
 tpu -h command # details of the command
 ```
-The documentation is not very complete now.
+The documentation is not very complete now, please refer README as the main source of truth.
+(Or, look at the code lol)
 #### Run jobs
 ```bash
 tpu set-cur num username # Set the working directory<num> to the current directory, default directory is 1